 We are not meant to follow Jesus alone.
 We need one another and God designed community to be the environment where Christians grow and thrive by pointing one another toward him.
 Small Groups are a tangible expression of God's grace to redeem disjointed, sinful individuals and bring them into a community that lives as an expression of his power to transform lives.

-Our 201 Class exists to help you take your first steps toward living in community with others at Redeemer.
+Our Group Launch exists to help you take your first steps toward living in community with others at Redeemer.
 In this class we will discuss what it means to Follow Jesus Together and lay the foundation for long-term small group participation.
-We host 201 three times a year in the Fall, Winter, and Spring.
-You can check back on our events page for the next 201 class.
+We host Group Launch three times a year in the Fall, Winter, and Spring.
+You can check back on our events page for the next Group Launch class.

 Small Groups exist to help us follow Jesus together, we focus our time on three practices: studying, sharing, and supporting.